Need help? Our experts are ready to find the solution you need.

 In addition to multiple pick-up and delivery options, we also provide licensed customs brokers and an experienced staff ready to coordinate your intra-country and international import and exports – a huge asset for retail and construction customers.

-Our long-standing relationships with the Tax Hacienda make shipping seamless and worry-free, and we know the ins and outs at San Juan and Ponce Seaports and San Juan and Aguadilla Airports.
+Our long-standing relationships with the Tax Hacienda make shipping to Puerto Rico seamless and worry-free, and we know the ins and outs at San Juan and Ponce Seaports and San Juan and Aguadilla Airports.
 We also provide service to the Dominican Republic and the Virgin Islands.

 Look for a multi-modal provider who can provide air and sea options, but also on-island services such as: